davidpadbury/ullman/README.md

 # Ullman

-Messaging Framework for Google Cloud PubSub.
+Promise based Node.js Messaging Framework for Google Cloud PubSub.

+:warning: Ullman is a work in progress and shouldn't yet be used.

 ## API